 - Choose your preferred industry by completing an application form.

-- Participate in an interview with our partner, Australian Internships, to clarify your goals so we can find you an organisation that will best fit your needs.
+- Participate in an interview with our Australian Internship Partners to clarify your goals so we can find you an organisation that will best fit your needs.

-- CQUniversity and Australian Internships, will search for companies in your preferred industry from a network of over 3000 organisations.
+- CQUniversity and our Australian Internship Partners will search for companies in your preferred industry from a network of over 3000 organisations.

 - We contact an appropriate company, negotiate on your behalf and set up an interview.

 - We coach you and host mock interviews to get your interview skills on point.

 - You must then complete an interview with the selected organisation to be successfully placed.
 Don't worry, if you don't get it right the first time you are given two more chances to secure a position.